 Booms Can’t Last Forever

-Similarly, it’s a lot easier to predict that housing prices in frum areas will generally, over the long term, rise considerably, but it’s almost impossible to predict where precisely the numbers will be month by month and year by year.
-During an extraordinary boom, it may feel like real estate prices will continue flying upward forever, but just like human beings’ weights, prices can’t triple every year indefinitely.
-At some point, desirable real estate becomes out of reach and prices slow down, or even fall.
+Similarly, it’s easy to predict that housing prices in frum areas will generally, over the long term, rise considerably.
+But it’s almost impossible to predict precisely where the numbers will be month by month and year by year.
+After an extraordinary boom, it may feel like real estate prices will continue flying upward forever.
+Still, just like human beings’ weights, prices can’t keep quickly doubling and tripling.
+At some level, even super-desirable real estate becomes beyond reach for most, and prices often slow down, flat-line, or even fall.

 Booming Frum Demand

-It’s so hard to predict short-term investment pricing because so many variables play a role.
-Demand for homes is obviously a huge component that drives pricing.
-In frum communities, we tend to have large families and cluster together, so it’s easy to predict that long-term demand will be strong and prices will rise accordingly.
-Barring some catastrophe or unusual behavioral shift, prices in frum areas will be higher in the long run, which is why most frum families should buy homes once they are settled in.
+It’s often almost impossible to predict short-term investment pricing because so many variables come into play.
+Demand for homes is obviously a major driver of pricing.
+In frum communities, we tend to have large families and cluster together, so it’s easy to predict that long-term demand will, BH, be very strong and prices will rise accordingly.
+Barring some catastrophe or an unusual behavioral shift, prices in frum areas will be higher in the long run, which is why most frum families should buy homes once they are settled.

 Things Do Change

-But even frum housing demand changes.
-For example, over the past decade or so, demand for housing in Brooklyn has eased a bit as other areas became relatively more attractive, such as Staten Island and Lakewood.
-Lakewood now has similar characteristics to the Brooklyn of 30 years ago, with booming demand driven by the growth of spiritual and material opportunity.
-It’s anyone’s guess where and by how much demand will shift to less expensive and less crowded areas.
+Today’s Lakewood has characteristics similar to the Brooklyn of 30, 40 years ago, with booming demand driven by the growth of spiritual and material opportunities.
+It’s anyone’s guess where, and by how much, peak demand will shift to less expensive, less crowded areas.

 Big Supply Increases